Which Kind of Broadband Internet is Right for Me?

 DSL Internet

 DSL stands for “digital subscriber line.”
 DSL uses the wires from landline phone services to bring Internet into your home.
 In the 1990s, this was how most homes surfed the web.
 But technology has advanced since then, and DSL runs considerably slower than fiber-based Internet services.
-About 30 times slower to be exact, with max speeds reaching 25-30 megabits per second.
+About 30 times slower to be exact, with max speeds reaching 25-30 megabits per second (Mbps).

 So why would you consider it?
 Availability.
 In some areas, DSL may be your only option.
 Something to keep in mind when setting up a connection: ask your provider directly if it’s fiber-based, if not it may be a DSL connection you’re dealing with.
 In fact, most telephone companies still predominantly offer DSL.